What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 - Tests the equipment under actual working conditions to make sure it performs as required.

-Each of these procedures can be standalone documents or combined (i.e. IQ and OQ can be combined into IOQ.
+Each of these steps (IQ, OQ, and PQ) can be also be documented as a standalone protocol or combined (i.e. IQ and OQ can be combined into IOQ.
 In other situations, PQ may be combined with OQ or combined with Process Validation or Process Performance Qualification).
 However, in every case, the protocols need to be prepared specifically for the system or equipment being qualified.

 Jump to section

-Why do we need Qualification (IQ OQ PQ ) in the pharmaceutical manufacturing industry?
+Why do we need Qualification (IQ OQ PQ)?

 Two main reasons.